Assessing subhalo finders in cosmological hydrodynamical simulations: Halo and subhalo finding

 Different subhalo finders calculate (sub)halo properties under different sets of assumptions and choices.
 For example, spherical overdensities are computed using only bound particles in {\ROCKSTAR} and {\HBTHERONS}, whereas {\SUBFIND} and {\VELOCIRAPTOR} include all particles regardless of subhalo membership.
 Moreover {\ROCKSTAR} assigns mass in an \textit{inclusive} manner, whereas all the other subhalo finders used in this work assign mass \textit{exclusively}.
 This drives differences in population statistics purely due to operational definitions, rather than the performance of each (sub)halo finder.
 Therefore, in order to compare different structure finding algorithms, the definition of mass and the computation of properties need to be as consistent as possible.

 To do so, we modified {\ROCKSTAR} so that it assigns masses to subhaloes exclusively, similar to what is done in the other subhalo finders we compare in this work.
-We also compute properties for {\HBTHERONS}, {\SUBFIND} and {\VELOCIRAPTOR} subhaloes using {\SOAP}\footnote{Available at \hyperlink{https://github.com/SWIFTSIM/SOAP}{https://github.com/SWIFTSIM/SOAP}} (\textbf{S}pherical \textbf{O}verdensity and \textbf{A}perture \textbf{P}rocessor; McGibbon et al. in prep.). {\SOAP} is a Python package that computes a variety of subhalo properties in different spherical and projected apertures, both with and without taking into account the bound membership of particles.
+To emphasise the difference in mass assignment of this modified version of {\ROCKSTAR} from its default, we refer to it as {\tt ROCKSTAR (Exc.)} whenever it is relevant to the plots being shown.
+We also compute properties for {\HBTHERONS}, {\SUBFIND} and {\VELOCIRAPTOR} subhaloes using {\SOAP}\footnote{Available at \href{https://github.com/SWIFTSIM/SOAP}{https://github.com/SWIFTSIM/SOAP}} (\textbf{S}pherical \textbf{O}verdensity and \textbf{A}perture \textbf{P}rocessor; \citealt{McGibbon.2025}). {\SOAP} is a Python package that computes a variety of subhalo properties in different spherical and projected apertures, both with and without taking into account the bound membership of particles.
 In short, {\SOAP} loads the centres of subhaloes and memberships of particles as given by each subhalo finder\footnote{{\ROCKSTAR} does not provide the bound membership of particles in its outputs, meaning that we only use {\SOAP} for the values of $M_{\mathrm{200c}}$.
 However, bound memberships are only required for bound mass and maximum circular velocity calculations.
 We have verified that the relevant routines in {\SOAP} and {\ROCKSTAR} are identical.}, and computes the properties of interest using the same routines, hence circumventing additional choices made by each particular halo finding algorithm.
 We explore how the changes we made to the mass assignment in {\ROCKSTAR} and how {\SOAP}-computed $M_{200\mathrm{c}}$ values differ from those provided by subhalo finders in Appendix \ref{Appendix:MassDefinitions}.

 In this study, we calculate three different subhalo properties: their bound mass ($M_{\mathrm{bound}}$), the maximum circular velocity ($V_{\mathrm{max}}$) and the virial mass ($M_{\mathrm{200c}}$) if the subhalo is a central.
 The last two properties require passing a subhalo centre to {\SOAP}, as they use spherical apertures to compute their values.
 The definition of a subhalo centre differs among codes. {\HBTHERONS} uses the position of the most bound particle. {\SUBFIND} and {\VELOCIRAPTOR} use the position of the particle with the largest value of the gravitational potential energy.
 Lastly, {\ROCKSTAR} uses the centre of mass position of the particles that are bound to the subhalo.